-- Before moving the equipment, make sure that no one is standing in the work area. - Carry out all the possible movements and make sure that the control levers work properly. - If visibility is not perfect or there are ducts or lines of any kind, work at reduced speed and ask the assistance of another operator. - 1 Center the machine with respect to the digging line.
+- Before moving the equipment, make sure that no one is standing in the work area. - When working on a slope, position the machine horizontally on a firm and compact surface. - Carry out all the possible movements and make sure that the control levers work properly. - If visibility is not perfect or there are ducts or lines of any kind, work at reduced speed and ask the assistance of another operator. - 1 Center the machine with respect to the digging line.